appliedinnovationcorp/nexus/README.md

 ## What's inside?

-This Turborepo includes the following packages/apps:
+This Turbonexus includes the following packages/apps:

 ### Apps and Packages

 - `docs`: a [Next.js](https://nextjs.org/) app
 - `web`: another [Next.js](https://nextjs.org/) app
-- `@repo/ui`: a stub React component library shared by both `web` and `docs` applications
+- `@nexus/ui`: a stub React component library shared by both `web` and `docs` applications
-- `@repo/eslint-config`: `eslint` configurations (includes `eslint-config-next` and `eslint-config-prettier`)
+- `@nexus/eslint-config`: `eslint` configurations (includes `eslint-config-next` and `eslint-config-prettier`)
-- `@repo/typescript-config`: `tsconfig.json`s used throughout the monorepo
+- `@nexus/typescript-config`: `tsconfig.json`s used throughout the mononexus

 Each package/app is 100% [TypeScript](https://www.typescriptlang.org/).

 ### Utilities

-This Turborepo has some additional tools already setup for you:
+This Turbonexus has some additional tools already setup for you:

 - [TypeScript](https://www.typescriptlang.org/) for static type checking
 - [ESLint](https://eslint.org/) for code linting